9ci/docker/linode2/README.md

 ## Configuring rancher

-1. Open a web browser and enter the xip address of your host: https://<server_ip>.
+1. Open a web browser and enter the ip address of your host: https://<server_ip>.
 Replace <server_ip> with your host IP address
 2. When prompted, create a password for the default admin account there
 3. Set the __Rancher Server URL__ to __rancher.9ci.com__.
 This must be reachable by every rancher node
 4. Clusters: __Add cluster__